Members’ Show

 fernando belote

 Coming from a rhizomatic academic background, fernando belote (Fern) is a queer Brazilian immigrant artist based in Tiohti:áke/Mooniyang since 2007.
 They are a neurodivergent bixa-queer artist who has worked as a radiation therapist in the province of Quebec and has published writings about the intersection of art and science in the Ordre des technologues en imagerie médicale, en radio-oncologie et en électrophysiologie médicale du Québec (OTIMROEPMQ), where they left a significant ethical presence and challenged the stereotypes associated with neurodivergent people.
 Fern is the president of DC-Art Indisciplinaire, the first artist-run centre in Quebec dedicated to the integration of people with diverse capacities.
 They studied Photography and Sculpture at Concordia University, Art History at McGill University, and Multimedia Art at the University of Lisbon.
 Their conceptual artistic practice currently investigates Brazilian queer communication and decolonial strategies.
-Active in the Montreal arts community, Fern works as a mediator for Art Souterrain and serves on the boards of Articule and Montreal Arts Interculturels (M.A.I.).
+Active in the Montreal arts community, Fern works as a mediator for Art Souterrain and serves on the Board of Articule and Montreal Arts Interculturels (M.A.I.).

 Danielle Bro-Morel